Degenerative disc disease

-Degenerative disc disease (DDD) is a medical condition typically brought on by the aging process in which there are anatomic changes and possibly a loss of function of one or more intervertebral discs of the spine.
+Degenerative disc disease (DDD) is a medical condition typically brought on by the aging process in which there are anatomic changes to and/or loss of function of one or more intervertebral discs of the spine.
 DDD can take place with or without symptoms, but is typically identified once symptoms arise.
-The root cause is thought to be loss of soluble proteins within the fluid contained in the disc with resultant reduction of the oncotic pressure, which in turn causes loss of fluid volume.
+The root cause is thought to be loss of soluble proteins within the fluid contained in the disc, with resultant reduction of the oncotic pressure, which in turn causes loss of fluid volume.
 Normal downward forces cause the affected disc to lose height, and the distance between vertebrae is reduced.
-The anulus fibrosus, the tough outer layers of a disc, also weakens.
-This loss of height causes laxity of the longitudinal ligaments, which may allow anterior, posterior, or lateral shifting of the vertebral bodies, causing facet joint malalignment and arthritis; scoliosis; cervical hyperlordosis; thoracic hyperkyphosis; lumbar hyperlordosis; narrowing of the space available for the spinal tract within the vertebra (spinal stenosis); or narrowing of the space through which a spinal nerve exits (vertebral foramen stenosis) with resultant inflammation and impingement of a spinal nerve, causing a radiculopathy.
+The anulus fibrosus, the tough outer layer of a disc, also weakens.
+This loss of height causes laxity of the longitudinal ligaments, which may allow anterior, posterior, or lateral shifting of the vertebral bodies, causing facet joint malalignment and arthritis; scoliosis; cervical hyperlordosis; thoracic hyperkyphosis; lumbar hyperlordosis; narrowing of the space available for the spinal tract within the vertebra (spinal stenosis); or narrowing of the space through which a spinal nerve exits (vertebral foramen stenosis), with resultant inflammation and impingement of a spinal nerve, causing a radiculopathy.

 DDD can cause mild to severe pain, either acute or chronic, near the involved disc, as well as neuropathic pain if an adjacent spinal nerve root is involved.
-Diagnosis is suspected when typical symptoms and physical findings are present; and confirmed by x-rays of the vertebral column.
-Occasionally the radiologic diagnosis of disc degeneration is made incidentally when a cervical x-ray, chest x-ray, or abdominal x-ray is taken for other reasons, and the abnormalities of the vertebral column are recognized.
-The diagnosis of DDD is not a radiologic diagnosis, since the interpreting radiologist is not aware whether there are symptoms present or not.
+Diagnosis is suspected when typical symptoms and physical findings are present and confirmed by X-rays of the vertebral column.
+Occasionally a radiologic diagnosis of disc degeneration is made incidentally when a cervical X-ray, chest X-ray, or abdominal X-ray is taken for other reasons and the abnormalities of the vertebral column are recognized.
+The diagnosis of DDD is not a radiologic diagnosis, since the interpreting radiologist is not aware whether there are symptoms.
 Typical radiographic findings include disc space narrowing, displacement of vertebral bodies, fusion of adjacent vertebral bodies, and development of bone in adjacent soft tissue (osteophyte formation).
-An MRI is typically reserved for those with symptoms, signs, and x-ray findings suggesting the need for surgical intervention.
+An MRI is typically reserved for those with symptoms, signs, and X-ray findings suggesting a need for surgical intervention.

-Treatment may include physical therapy for pain relief, ROM (range of motion), and appropriate muscle/strength training with emphasis on correcting abnormal posture, assisting the paravertebral (paraspinous) muscles in stabilizing the spine, and core muscle strengthening; stretching exercises; massage therapy; oral analgesia with non-steroidal anti-inflammatory agents (NSAIDS); and topical analgesia with lidocaine, ice and heat.
-Immediate surgery may be indicated if the symptoms are severe or sudden in onset, or there is a sudden worsening of symptoms.
+Treatment may include physical therapy for pain relief, ROM (range of motion), and appropriate muscle/strength training, with emphasis on correcting abnormal posture, assisting the paravertebral (paraspinous) muscles in stabilizing the spine, and core muscle strengthening; stretching exercises; massage therapy; oral analgesia with non-steroidal anti-inflammatory agents (NSAIDS); and topical analgesia with lidocaine, ice, and heat.
+Immediate surgery may be indicated if the symptoms are severe or sudden in onset, or suddenly worsen.
 Elective surgery may be indicated after six months of conservative therapy with unsatisfactory relief of symptoms.